-Once the site is numb, the doctor inserts a needle through the skin and into the bone.
-The doctor uses a special needle that draws out a core sample (or cylindrical section.
+- Once the site is numb, your doctor inserts a needle through your skin and into the bone.
+Your doctor will use a special needle that draws out a core sample, or cylindrical section.

-Following the biopsy, you should lie down quietly until your blood pressure, heart rate, and temperature return to normal.
+After the biopsy, you should lie down quietly until your blood pressure, heart rate, and temperature return to normal.
 You should keep the site dry and covered for about 48 hours.

-Some rare and uncommon risks of bone marrow biopsies include:
+Rare and uncommon risks of bone marrow biopsies include:

 - persistent bleeding

-- reaction to local anesthetic or sedative
+- a reaction to local anesthetic or sedative

 There are several methods of skin biopsy, including shave, punch, and excisional.
-The procedure is usually done at an outpatient clinic or in a doctor’s office.
+The procedure is usually done at an outpatient clinic or a doctor’s office.

 The shave biopsy is the least invasive technique.
-In this case, your doctor simply removes the outermost layers of skin.
+In this case, your doctor simply removes the outermost layers of your skin.

 During a punch biopsy, your doctor removes a small round piece of skin about the size of a pencil eraser using a sharp, hollow instrument.
 The area may need to be closed with stitches afterward.